yklian1412/yklian1412.github.io/_pages/about.md

 ---
 permalink: /
-title: "It's a pleasure to see you here!!"
+title: "It's pleasure to see you here!!"
 author_profile: true
 redirect_from:
   - /about/